Shaken Baby Syndrome

 What is shaken baby syndrome?

-Shaken baby syndrome often occurs when a baby won't stop crying and a caregiver who is frustrated shakes the baby.
-To help prevent this problem, learn healthy ways to relieve stress and anger.
-And carefully choose your child care providers.
+Shaken baby syndrome often occurs when a parent or someone else looking after a baby gets frustrated with the baby’s crying, temporarily loses control, and violently shakes the baby.
+Parents can help prevent this problem by learning healthy ways to relieve stress and anger.
+It's also important to choose child care providers carefully.

 Normal play, such as bouncing a child on a knee or gently tossing a child in the air, does not cause shaken baby syndrome.

 Symptoms vary among children based on how old they are, how often they've been abused, how long they were abused each time, and how much force was used.

 Mild injuries may cause subtle symptoms.
 For example, a child may: